CNAG-Biomedical-Informatics/pheno-ranker/docs/tutorial-json-format.md

 For the tutorial we will use the format **Moviepackets** to demonstrate the power of `Pheno-Ranker` with any `JSON` file.

 <figure markdown>
+ MoviePackets logo
  ![MoviePackets](img/moviepackets-logo.png){ width="300" }
- <figcaption>MoviePackets logo.
-Image created by DAL.LE-3</figcaption>
+ <figcaption>Image created by DAL.LE-3</figcaption>
 </figure>

 ???
 Question "What is a Moviepacket (MXF) file?"